j-herbig/air-pollution/protocols/2022-03-11_first_week.md

 ### __Open questions__

 * Do we wanna predict PM per city or per location?
 If we predict per location and keep the high temperatures (up to 60°C) the consideration of sun shine hours (Deutscher Wetterdienst) could be interesting
+* maybe by using lon and lat as features, it's enough to train one model for all locations
+* there are two ways to handle pollen:
+    * clean the PM10 data (maybe by looking at the correlation of PM2.5 and PM10) for both training and testing
+    * leave the data as it is and predict pollen as a seasonal part of PM10.
+Maybe give advice to the stakeholder when PM10 is infected by pollen.

 ### __Literature / Links__